cymantic/gowiki/README.md

   * Clone from an existing gowiki data repo: `-clone=git@github.com:<username>/mywiki-data.git`

+### Update Run
+After init or clone, when just starting `gowiki`, if there is an origin, `gowiki` will pull the latest changes, but cannot resolve merge conflicts

 ## Using without Git
 Copy the files from `https://github.com/cymantic/gowiki-data.git` to the data directory.